M-o-a-T/moat/README.rst

 Lots of communication flows between small dumb devices and some central system.
-On the MoatBus there may be more than one of the latter, so the master addresses get 2 bits.
-Master address 0 is reserved for group-addressed messages.
-Three "real" master systems is sufficient for redundancy.
+On the MoatBus there may be more than one of the latter, so the server addresses get 2 bits.
+Server address 0 is reserved for group-addressed messages.
+Three "real" servers is sufficient for redundancy.

 Short addresses are nice, but so is the ability to plug a new device into